Yuri-stack/NLW_Heat/node/ReadMe.md

 ## 👓Revised Concepts

+- Building an App with Typescript:
+    - Performance in learning/development
+    - Smart autocomplete
+    - Ease of finding errors in development
+    - Code Standardization

+- Building an App with Express:
+    - Framework that works well with Node in creating routes, middlewares, etc.

-- Use of Routes with Express
+- Build the database with Prisma.io
+    - BD Toolkit, which helps to minimize errors
+    - Simulates a BD

 - Authentication of user with Token and OAuth
 - Integration with FrontEnd using Socket.IO
-- Build the database with Prisma.io
 - Control of Logged Users
 ## 📕Installation